Acarbose: Adverse effects

+Acarbose is associated with very rare elevated transaminases (19 out of 500,000).
+Even rarer cases of hepatitis has been reported with acarbose use.
+It usually goes away when the medicine is stopped.
+Liver enzymes should be checked before and during use of this medicine as a precaution.
+A 2016 meta-analysis confirms that alpha-glucosidase inhibitors, including acarbose, have a statistically significant link to elevated transaminase levels.

+Pharmacology

 Mechanism of action

 Acarbose inhibits enzymes (glycoside hydrolases) needed to digest carbohydrates, specifically, alpha-glucosidase enzymes in the brush border of the small intestines, and pancreatic alpha-amylase.
 It locks up the enzymes by mimicking the transition state of the substrate with its amine linkage.
 However, bacterial alpha-amylases from gut microbiome are able to degrade acarbose.

 Pancreatic alpha-amylase hydrolyzes complex starches to oligosaccharides in the lumen of the small intestine, whereas the membrane-bound intestinal alpha-glucosidases hydrolyze oligosaccharides, trisaccharides, and disaccharides to glucose and other monosaccharides in the small intestine.
 Inhibition of these enzyme systems reduces the rate of digestion of complex carbohydrates.
 Less glucose is absorbed because the carbohydrates are not broken down into glucose molecules.
 In diabetic patients, the short-term effect of these drug therapies is to decrease current blood glucose levels; the long-term effect is a reduction in HbA1c level.
-This reduction averages an absolute decrease of 0.7%, which is a decrease of about 10% in typical HbA1c values in diabetes studies.